msbx5420-class/msbx5420-class.github.io/projectonline.md

 ### Connect to AWS EMR Cluster

-> The AWS EMR clusters for project are available from June 23 to July 6
+> The AWS EMR cluster for project is available from June 23 to July 6
 >
-> Details of the cluster will be updated once the clusters are created

 * Leeds AWS EMR Cluster: Leeds Technology Service has supported for the creation of a series of AWS clusters for the project.

-* Host address is: *ec2-34-221-132-115.us-west-2.compute.amazonaws.com*
+* Host address is: *ec2-35-85-146-137.us-west-2.compute.amazonaws.com*

 * Private key file is same with the cluster in lab session: `MSBX5420.pem`